knative/eventing/docs/decisions/broker-trigger.md

 - **Event Producer**: a system which creates events based on occurrences.
 E.g.
   GitHub (the hosted service).
 - **Event Consumer**: a destination which receives events.
 E.g. the application processing an event.
-Typically, this is the final "sink" in the processing flow of an Event, but could be a data processing system like Spark.
+Typically, this is the "sink" in the processing flow of an Event, but could be a data processing system like Spark.
 - **Sink**: a generic term to mean the destination for an event being sent from a component.
 Synonym for Event Consumer.
 - **Event Source**: a helper object that can be used to connect an Event Producer to the Knative eventing system by routing events to an Event Consumer.
 E.g. the
   [GitHub Knative Source](https://github.com/knative/eventing-sources/tree/master/pkg/reconciler/githubsource)
-- **Receieve Adapter**: a data plane entity (Knative Service, Deployment, etc) which performs the event routing from outside the Knative cluster to the Knative eventing system.
+- **Receive Adapter**: a data plane entity (Knative Service, Deployment, etc) which performs the event routing from outside the Knative cluster to the Knative eventing system.
 Receive Adapters are created by Event Sources to perform the actual event routing.